KyleBrownCS/git-slackin/README.md

   * Please include all Pull Request related events (not all used yet)
 * Start making Pull Requests!

+## Config Details

+Configure your `development.json` to the following:

+- github_token: A personal access token which you can create [here](https://github.com/settings/tokens)
+- github_secret: A random secret string that will be applied to your webhook to push notifications
+- slack: Slack application xoxb OAuth Access Token.
+You'll need to create a new app [here](https://api.slack.com/apps).
+It does not need to be distributed.
+- slack_manager_ids: Slack Id of someone to direct message on boot.
+This can be retrieved from slack by viewing a profile, selecting the `...` and "Copy member id" for the appropriate user
+- slack_announce_channel_id: The channel you wish to announce things to.
+The easiest way to find the correct room is to use the slack browser, navigate to the channel you want and taking the last string.
+Example:  `https://app.slack.com/client/<clientId>/<slack_announce_channel_id>`

 ## Current Features

 * Announces itself to admin and channel (if provided)